michaeldayreads/reference/terms.md

 Unix operation that changes the apparent root directory for the current process and that processes children.

+# Continuous Integration / Continuous Delivery / Continuous Deployment

+Continuous Deployment means that each commit is _automatically_ __deployed__ provided it passes all tests and checks.

+Continuous Delivery means that each commit is _automatically_ merged into a deployable mainline, however, not every commit is necessarily deployed.
+A common pattern would be in a regulated industry.

+Continuous Integration means that working copies are merged into a mainline several times a day.
+Automation is helpful, but not strictly required.

+Note that CDep requires CDel requires CI.

 # Control Plane

 The part of the architecture concerned with drawing the network topology (logically), i.e. the routing table that says what to do with incoming packets, as opposed to the part that actually uses that table to do the forwarding, which is typically referred to as the "data plane".